umgefahren/server-language-benchmark/SPEC.md

 ### DEL

-The GET command is specified as following
+The DEL command is specified as following

 ```
-GET key
+DEL key
 ```

 where `key` has to follow the [Key / Value convention](SPEC.md#key--value).